Skip to main content

 Book, Chapter

 Whitesel, Jason.
 2023.
 “Big-Gay Men Entering the Twenty-First Century: Global Perspectives on Fat-Affirming Subcultures and Imagery.”
-The Contemporary Reader of Gender and Fat Studies, edited by Amy E. Farrell, pp. 241 – 264.
+The Contemporary Reader of Gender and Fat Studies, edited by Amy E. Farrell, 241 – 264.
 New York, NY: Routledge.

 Whitesel, Jason.
 2021.
 "Review of Scholarship on Fat-Gay Men."
 International Handbook of Fat Studies, edited by Cat Pausé and Sonya Renee Taylor, 217 – 236.
 New York, NY: Routledge.